chaoge525/soafee_demo/documentation/manual/validation.rst

     * Reset the password for the ``test`` user account
     * Reset the password for the non-privileged EWAOL user account
+    * Clearing the password set when the tests accessed the Guest VM, performed only when running the test suite on a virtualization distribution image with :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled.

 After the environment clean-up, the user accounts will return to their original state where the first log-in will prompt the user for a new account password.

+If enabled then the environment clean operations will always be run, regardless of test-suite success or failure.

 Xen Virtualization Tests
 ------------------------